 Deputy editorial page editor and columnist focusing on international affairs Education: Yale University, BA in English

 Jackson Diehl is deputy editorial page editor of The Washington Post.
-He is an editorial writer specializing in foreign affairs and writes a biweekly column that appears on Mondays.
+He is an editorial writer specializing in foreign affairs and writes a biweekly column that appears in print on Mondays.
 Diehl joined The Post in June 1978 as a reporter on the Metro staff.
 He joined the foreign desk in 1981, working as a correspondent from January 1982 until July 1992 in three of The Post’s bureaus: Buenos Aires, Warsaw and Jerusalem.
 From October 1992 until November 2000, Diehl worked in several newsroom management positions, including assistant managing editor/foreign and assistant managing editor/national.
 He became deputy editorial page editor in February 2001.